 Photo by National Institute of Standards and Technology, via Wikimedia Commons (public domain)

-Installing a new air conditioning unit can not only provide more comfort indoors but add value to your home as well.
-By doing your research and considering these six factors, you can make a wise investment in your home and improve your comfort level during the sweltering summer months.
+Installing a new air conditioning unit can not only provide more comfort indoors but also add value to your home.
+By doing your research and considering these important factors, you can make a wise investment in your home and improve your comfort level during the sweltering summer months.